demichie/elicipy/README.md

 * Alessandro Tadini.

 Some of the functions are based on the scripts of the Matlab package Anduril (authors:  Georgios Leontaris and Oswaldo Morales-Napoles).
+The development of the code was supported by the project PIANETA DINAMICO, Istituto Italiano di Geofisica e Vulcanologia, Italy.